XoopsDocs/xmf-cookbook/en/book/recipes/migrations.md

 synchronized.

-For more complex requirements, such as renaming tables or columns, and data conversion, it is possible to manually specify DDL or SQL statments that will be run prior to the automatic synchronization.
+For more complex requirements, such as renaming tables or columns, and data conversion, it is possible to manually specify DDL or SQL statements that will be run prior to the automatic synchronization.

 ### Basics